What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Methodology

 \begin{enumerate} \item We retrieve the top X\% of source words, sorted by their attribution score from highest to lowest, where we assessed an overall range of top 5--25\%, in 5\% increments.
-In Figure \ref{fig:example_sent23}, if we would take the e.g. top 10\% of all source words, our threshold would include \textit{scotch} [score: 0.0791] and \textit{maker} [score: 0.0750]. \item We retrieve only the top one word, i.e. the word with the overall highest attribution score.
+In Figure \ref{fig:example_sent23}, if we would take the e.g. top 10\% of all source words, our threshold would include \textit{scotch} [score: 0.0791] and \textit{maker} [score: 0.0750]. \item We retrieve only the top word, i.e. the word with the overall highest attribution score.
 With this method, our threshold would only include the word \textit{scotch} [score: 0.0791] in Figure \ref{fig:example_sent23}. \item We retrieve individual words whose attribution scores exceed a certain threshold, where we assessed a range of 0.01--0.10 score per word.
-In Figure \ref{fig:example_sent23}, if we would take all source words with a minimum score of e.g. 0.06, our threshold would include \textit{scotch} [score: 0.0791] and \textit{maker} [score: 0.0750]. \item We first calculate the total attribution score for a specific sentence\footnote{After removing specific words, as described in the pre-processing steps, the attribution scores of the remaining words within a sentence no longer necessarily sum to 1.} and then identify the minimum subset of input words whose cumulative attributions scores reach at least X\% of the total attribution scores combined.
+In Figure \ref{fig:example_sent23}, if we would take all source words with a minimum score of e.g. 0.06, our threshold would include \textit{scotch} [score: 0.0791] and \textit{maker} [score: 0.0750]. \item We first calculate the total attribution score for a specific sentence\footnote{After removing the target referent and stopwords, the attribution scores of the remaining words within a sentence no longer sum to 1.} and then identify the minimum subset of input words whose cumulative attributions scores reach at least X\% of the total attribution scores combined.
 We assess thresholds of 5--50\%, in 5\% increments.
 In Figure 2, the e.g. top 20\% of summed attribution scores would include \textit{scotch} [score: 0.0791], \textit{maker} [score: 0.0750] and \textit{engage} [score: 0.0522]. \end{enumerate}

+\paragraph{Model-Human Overlap [RQ3]} We are interested in how many of the source words considered salient by the MT model were also annotated by the annotators.
+To do so, we measure the overlap between salient source words and human annotations, taken from \citet{hackenbuchner-etal-2025-clin}, which we calculate as precision: